 Assumption 6 (exchangeability of limit).
 To ensure the exchangeability of the limit and the operator, the following condition is often imposed:

 Assumption 8 (other technical conditions).
 See, for example, Newey and McFadden (1994) for a discussion of these technical conditions.

-The following lectures provide detailed examples of how to derive analytically the maximum likelihood estimators and their asymptotic variance for some common probability distributions:
+The following lectures provide detailed examples of how to derive analytically the maximum likelihood estimators and their asymptotic variance:

 The following lecture provides an example of how to perform maximum likelihood estimation numerically:

 The following sections contain more details about maximum likelihood estimation.